 The Surrounding Tourist Attractions

-Khan Al Khalili actualy exists in one of Cairo’s most prominent districts.
-This fact makes it not the only tourist attraction around the place.
-In fact, there is also Al Hussien Mosque that lies just a few kilometers away.
-It is another cultural landmark of Cairo that you would not want to miss.
+It is another cultural landmark in Cairo that you would not want to miss.
 The mosque exists since 154.
 The cemetery on which it lies belonged to the Fatimid caliphs.
-It is one of the holiest sites in Cairo, for it is an Islamic place that contains the oldest manuscript of the Qura’an in the world.
+It is one of the holiest sites in Cairo, for it is an Islamic place that contains the oldest manuscript of the Qur’an in the world.